Gentle Morning Kitchari (One Pot, Vegan, GF)

-This gentle morning kitchari is a warm and comforting dish to start your day on the right foot.
+This gentle morning kitchari recipe is a warm, comforting dish to start your morning off right.
 Rich, creamy, and packed full of herbs and spices, you’ll be fully energized as you head into your day!

-Gentle morning kitchari is one of my favorite recipes for starting the day.
-Lentils and rice are mixed with lots of spices and veggies, like turmeric, cloves, ginger, and carrots.
+Gentle morning kitchari is one of my favourite recipes for starting the day.
+Lentils and rice are mixed with authentic Indian spices and veggies.
 It has a texture similar to porridge, which makes it a comforting breakfast dish, and it will really kickstart your day.

 Notes on Ingredients